mysteriumnetwork/documentation/content/node-runners/setup/updating.md

 ## How to update your Raspberry Pi node

-SSH into your PI using the following command:
+SSH into your Raspberry Pi using the following command:

 ```bash
 ssh myst@ip-of-your-raspberry